Skip to content

 Events

-Tigerlily Foundation has a 16-year history in the policy landscape.
+Tigerlily Foundation has decades of history in the policy landscape.
 Our goal has always been to advocate for impact by driving policy making to create equity for patients.
 Patient advocacy leadership has always been key—here within Tigerlily and in guiding public policy.
 We water the seeds of inspiration and innovation, and working with advocates, advocacy organizations and stakeholders, have created policies and legislation that have changed the lives of millions of people.
 We are excited to culminate these years of momentum into our Health Equity Advocacy and Leadership (HEAL) Policy Center for Excellence (COE).

 1st-block-2048x1363